jbarnette93/n8n-Smart-Support-Triage/README.md

 - Open `http://localhost:5678` to explore
 - Run `make down` to stop or `make reset` for a clean rebuild

-> The `Makefile` provides shortcuts for common commands like `make up`, `make down`, `make logs`, and `make reset`.
-This makes the project immediately portable and simple for others to run.

 ---

 ## 🔑 Key Features

 - 🔍 **AI-Powered Categorization**
   - Automatically classifies messages (Billing, Account, Technical, etc.)
-  - Extracts summary and confidence score using OpenAI or Gemini models.
+  - Extracts summary and confidence score using OpenAI models.

 - 🧮 **Complexity Scoring**
   - Uses an AI model to assign a complexity score.